Two students stumble upon an old Indian burial grounds

 “Shit, I’m scared, Jessie.
 This whole thing is just too fuckin' weird.”
 There was another snap of dried wood, unmistakable this time.
 Luke let out a whimper he was barely able to contain.
 “Shit!” he whispered, his eyes growing wide.
 “This is bad, right Jess?
 Real bad.”

-“It’ll be okay,” Jessie said, with as much conviction as he could muster.
+“I told you, man, but it’ll be okay,” Jessie said, with as much conviction as he could muster.
 “We’ll just put the damn thing back where you found it, and then everything will be fine.”

 “Yeah, yeah, you hope.
 Damn, I never should’ve taken it.”